Greetings and

 field notes: Lucia Nash Preserve, 14 August 2021

 After a week of rain, the wetlands of the Snow Lake lived up to their name, filling right up to the edge of the depression along the trail’s edge.
 Acting like sponges they absorbed the numerous heavy rains from the week, preventing flooding as seen in many northeast Ohio developed properties.
 Known by some as the Cuyahoga wetlands, 1,000 acres of wetland communities, including shrub swamps, sedge meadows, bog forest, bogs, fens and vernal pools, are protected by several conservation agencies including: The Nature Conservancy, Geauga Park District, Cleveland Museum of Natural History, and Ohio State Parks.
-The adjacent City of Akron’s 18,000 acres of wetland along the Cuyahoga River protect their water supply.
-Field Notes narrative continues ....
+The adjacent City of Akron’s 18,000 acres of wetland along the Cuyahoga River protect their water supply....
+Narrative continues

 Field Journal Notes